sergicontre/phonegap-ready/README.md

 #phonegap-ready v.1.0.0
-Bower Component for using Phonegap and check that the Phonegap api is available for use.
+Bower Component for using Apache Cordova and check that the Cordova API is available for use.

 ## How to use it
 1. `bower install phonegap-ready`